HantosNorbert/Raymarching-in-Jack/README.md

 ## My Custom `Float316` Type

-There are basically two ways to represent real numbers: in fixed point notation, there are a fixed number of digits after the decimal point, whereas floating point number allows for a varying number of digits after the decimal point.
-Both has its advantages and disadvantages, so after some consideration, I went with floating points.
+There are basically two ways to represent real numbers: in fixed point notation, there are a fixed number of digits after the decimal point, whereas floating-point number allows for a varying number of digits after the decimal point.
+Both has its advantages and disadvantages, so after some consideration, I went with floating-points.

 [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) is one of the best known representation of such numbers.
 It uses 32 bits to encode 3 parts: a sign (1 bit), a mantissa (8 bits), and an exponent (23 bits) in this order.